Ted Kennedy: First years, brothers' assassinations

-On November 22, 1963, Kennedy was presiding over the Senate—a task given to junior members—when an aide rushed in to tell him that his brother, President Kennedy, had been shot.
+On November 22, 1963, Ted was presiding over the Senate—a task given to junior members—when an aide rushed in to tell him his brother, President John F. Kennedy, had been shot.
 His brother Robert soon told him that the President was dead.
-Ted and his sister Eunice Kennedy Shriver immediately flew to the family home in Hyannis Port, Massachusetts, to give the news to their invalid father, who had been afflicted by a stroke suffered two years earlier.
+Ted and his sister Eunice flew to the family home in Hyannis Port, Massachusetts, to give the news to their invalid father, who had had a stroke two years earlier.

-On June 19, 1964, Kennedy was a passenger in a private Aero Commander 680 airplane that was flying in bad weather from Washington to Massachusetts.
-The plane crashed into an apple orchard in the western Massachusetts town of Southampton on the final approach to the Barnes Municipal Airport in Westfield.
+On June 19, 1964, Kennedy was a passenger in a private Aero Commander 680 airplane that was flying in bad weather from Washington, D.C. to Massachusetts.
+The plane crashed into an apple orchard in Southampton, Massachusetts, on final approach to the Barnes Municipal Airport in Westfield.
 The pilot and Edward Moss (one of Kennedy's aides) were killed.
-Kennedy was pulled from the wreckage by fellow Senator Birch Bayh, and spent months in a hospital recovering from a severe back injury, a punctured lung, broken ribs and internal bleeding.
-He suffered chronic back pain for the rest of his life as a result of the accident.
-Kennedy took advantage of his long convalescence to meet with academics and study issues more closely, and the hospital experience triggered his lifelong interest in the provision of health care services.
+Kennedy was pulled from the wreckage by Senator Birch Bayh, and spent months in hospital recovering from a back injury, a punctured lung, broken ribs and internal bleeding.
+He suffered chronic back pain for the rest of his life.
+Kennedy took advantage of his convalescence to meet with academics and study issues more closely, and the hospital experience triggered his lifelong interest in the provision of health care.
 His wife Joan did the campaigning for him in the regular 1964 U.S. Senate election in Massachusetts, and he defeated his Republican opponent by a three-to-one margin.

 Kennedy was walking with a cane when he returned to the Senate in January 1965.
 He employed a stronger and more effective legislative staff.
-He took on President Lyndon B. Johnson and almost succeeded in amending the Voting Rights Act of 1965 to explicitly ban the poll tax at the state and local level (rather than just directing the Attorney General to challenge its constitutionality there), thereby gaining a reputation for legislative skill.
+He took on President Johnson and almost succeeded in amending the Voting Rights Act of 1965 to explicitly ban the poll tax at the state and local level, gaining a reputation for legislative skill.
 He was a leader in pushing through the Immigration and Nationality Act of 1965, which ended a quota system based upon national origin.
-He also played a role in the creation of the National Teachers Corps.
+He played a role in the creation of the National Teachers Corps.

-Following in the Cold Warrior path of his fallen brother, Kennedy initially said he had "no reservations" about the expanding U.S. role in the Vietnam War and acknowledged that it would be a "long and enduring struggle".
+Kennedy initially said he had "no reservations" about the expanding U.S. role in the Vietnam War and acknowledged it would be a "long and enduring struggle".
 Kennedy held hearings on the plight of refugees in the conflict, which revealed that the U.S. government had no coherent policy for refugees.
-Kennedy also tried to reform "unfair" and "inequitable" aspects of the draft.
-By the time of a January 1968 trip to Vietnam, Kennedy was disillusioned by the lack of U.S. progress, and suggested publicly that the U.S. should tell South Vietnam, "Shape up or we're going to ship out."
+Kennedy tried to reform "unfair" and "inequitable" aspects of conscription.
+By the time of a January 1968 trip to Vietnam, Kennedy was disillusioned by the lack of progress, and suggested publicly that the U.S. should tell South Vietnam, "Shape up or we're going to ship out."